shdlabs/SSTorytime/README.md

 fixing machinery but rather understanding the monster you've created!
 Knowledge Management was built into CFEngine 3, but later removed again when `the market wasn't ready'.
 Over those 20 years, I've studied and learned how to approach the problem in better ways.
-I've implemented the concepts using a variaety of technologies, including my own.
+I've implemented the concepts using a variety of technologies, including my own.
 In this latest version, I'm combining those lessons to make a version that builds on standard Postgres.

 Knowledge capture requires tools for collecting factual notes, data